top of page

 5. Calf Stretches

 Any rider who has ever had "heels down" shouted to them over and over again can appreciate the need for flexible ankles in horseback riding.
-Calf stretches lengthen the calves and stretches the ankles, allowing riders to find more balance in the saddle and increased ability to drop the heels.
+Calf stretches lengthen the calves and stretch the ankles, allowing you to find more balance in the saddle and increased ability to drop your heels.

 Calf stretch